 Here's a list of things you can do to reduce your carbon footprint

 If you want to reduce your carbon footprint, you must prepare to make some lifestyle changes.
 The good thing is you can start with small steps like reducing meat consumption to big decisions like insulating your home or shunning air travel.
 Or occasionally taking a bike or public transportation to work to forgoing car ownership altogether.
-Below are some actionable steps you can have for life and home to produce less CO2 emissions.
+Below are some actionable steps for life and home to produce less CO2 emissions.

-Avoid buying fast fashion goods, as they most often make them without consideration for the environment and the people who make them.
+Avoid buying fast fashion goods, as they most often make them without considering the environment and the people who make them.
 Fast fashion goods may be cheap, but they are not durable, and so you end up buying more to replace items you just bought not too long ago.
 Globally about 80% of clothing is thrown away.
 People are sending clothes to the landfills too quickly for the environment and its resources to keep up.

 To ensure that you don't have to replace an item very often, avoid cheap, shoddy products and choose the best quality instead.